Director of Audit

-The role of the Director of Audit is to ensure the financial order of the Hong Kong Government and heads the Audit Commission.
-This role is similar to that of Auditors General or auditors in other jurisdictions.
+The Director of Audit (審計署署長) is a public office in Hong Kong, established to ensure the financial order of the Hong Kong Government and head the Audit Commission of Hong Kong.
+This role is similar to that of auditors general or auditors in other jurisdictions.
 The director reports directly to the Chief Executive of Hong Kong.

-List of Directors of Audit
+List of directors in Hong Kong SAR

-The current and 25th Director of Audit is Nelson Lam Chi-yuen, having assumed the role in July 2022.
+The current and 5th Director of Audit is Nelson Lam Chi-yuen, having assumed the role in July 2022.